mathias/nanogenmo-2019/nngm-2019/README.md

 254 pwReplace.rb
 ```

+Despite being in Ruby and not having much code golfing applied to it.
+Enumerable methods help out here.

-The Gutenberg text (which downloads as 205-0.txt) must be piped in:
+The Gutenberg text (which download in text as `205-0.txt`) must be piped in:

 ```
 $ cat 205-0.txt | ruby pwReplace.rb > output.txt
 ```

 The output is checked in at `output.txt` in this directory.
 It is plenty long for our minimum of 50K words:

 ```